Fenians

-The Fenians were Irish republican revolutionaries that sought to achieve the independence of Ireland from the British Empire in the second half of the 19th century and the early 20th century.
+The Fenians (/'fi:ni:@nz/, FEE-nee-unz) were Irish republican revolutionaries that sought to achieve the independence of Ireland from the British Empire in the second half of the 19th century and the early 20th century.
 The main Fenian organisations were the Irish Republican Brotherhood (IRB) and their affiliate in the United States, the Fenian Brotherhood.
 In 1867, they attempted a rising in Ireland which was co-ordinated with raids into Canada from the United States.
-Although the rising failed, the IRB continued in existence and played a central part in the 1916 Easter Rising and the 1919–1921 Irish War of Independence which led to the establishment of the Irish Free State.
+Although the rising failed, the IRB continued to exist and played a central part in the 1916 Easter Rising and the 1919–1921 Irish War of Independence, which led to the establishment of the Irish Free State.

 Fenianism

-Fenianism (Fíníneachas), according to O'Mahony, embodied two principles: firstly, that Ireland had a natural right to independence, and secondly, that this right could be won only by an armed revolution.
+Fenianism (Fíníneachas), according to John O'Mahony, embodied two principles: firstly, that Ireland had a natural right to independence, and secondly, that this right could be won only by an armed revolution.
 The name originated with the Fianna of Irish mythology—groups of legendary warrior-bands associated with Fionn mac Cumhail.
 Mythological tales of the Fianna became known as the Fenian Cycle.

-In the 1860s, opponents of Irish nationalism within the British political establishment sometimes used the term "Fenianism" to refer to any form of mobilisation among the Irish or to those who expressed any Irish nationalist sentiments, or questioned the Protestant Ascendancy (such as advocating for the rights of tenant farmers).
+In the 1860s, opponents of Irish nationalism within the British political establishment sometimes used the term "Fenianism" to refer to any form of mobilisation among the Irish and to those who expressed any Irish nationalist sentiments, or questioned the Protestant Ascendancy (such as advocating for the rights of tenant farmers).
 The political establishment often applied the term in this sense—inaccurately—to the unrelated Tenant Right League, the Irish National Land League and the Irish Parliamentary Party, who did not advocate explicitly for an independent Irish Republic or for the use of force.